josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 ---

-## What counts as special category data
+## ⚖️ What Counts as Special Category Data

 Under GDPR, UK GDPR, and aligned regimes, special category data includes inferences relating to: